Wildfire near Kittitas grows to 70,000 acres; eastbound I-90 closed

 The blaze is being called the Boylston Fire and started near milepost 122 on I-90.
 Washington State Patrol Trooper Brian Moore first tweeted about the fire just before 3:30 p.m.
 Thursday.

-Officials told KING 5's Alex Rozier thaey do not know of any injuries, deaths, or loss of property at this time.
+Officials told KING 5's Alex Rozier early Friday morning they did not know of any injuries, deaths, or loss of property at this time.

 The DNR says the Boylston Fire is growing to the east in heavy wind.
 At least 150 firefighters, three airplanes, and two helicopters are on the firefight.
 DNR reports substantial resources were ordered to help control the fire.